http4s/http4s/docs/src/main/tut/entity.md

 materialized.
 You don't have to load the full body into memory to submit the request either.
 Taking a look at `Request[F]` and `Response[F]`, both have a body of type `EntityBody[F]`, which is simply an alias to `Stream[F, Byte]`.
-To understand `Stream`, take a look at the [streams-tutorial] or a youtube video [introduction-to-functional-streams].
+To understand `Stream`, take a look at the [introduction-to-functional-streams].

 The `EntityDecoder` and `EntityEncoder` help with the streaming nature of the data in a http body, and they also have additional logic to deal with media